kulvind3r/GamingGaiden/Readme.md

 - Game Cartridge Icon from [FreePik on Flaticon](https://www.flaticon.com/free-icons/game-cartridge)
 - Cute [Ninja Vector by Catalyststuff on Freepik](https://www.freepik.com/free-vector/cute-ninja-gaming-cartoon-vector-icon-illustration-people-technology-icon-concept-isolated-flat_42903434.htm)
 - [Ninja Garden Font](https://www.fontspace.com/ninja-garden-font-f32923) by [Iconian Fonts](https://www.fontspace.com/iconian-fonts)

-## Raising Bugs
-Read the included manual and installation steps mentioned above carefully before raising issues.
-Check carefully if you didn't follow anything as instructed.
-You might be able to solve your issue without needing help.

-As a solo dev, I will try my best to provide support/fixes for any genuine bugs in existing features based on time availability.
-No new feature requests please.